Skip to main content

 How to create the fields of your CRUD by importing a JSON

-If you want, you can upload your fields from file, selecting Import fields from File.
+In the Fields card, from the Import field button you can select the From JSON schema option.
 Remember that the file must be a JSON with the following directions:

 • Enter the property name in camelCase